-Due to more people being forced to step down into lower levels of care, those that provide intensive outpatient treatment (IOP) are among the most secure business models in the industry today.
-However, there are other things that were previously done in the past that are simply not viable for most programs anymore, such as paying for sober living/housing out of insurance reimbursements (the “Florida model”).
+Due to more people being forced to step down into lower levels of care faster, those that provide intensive outpatient treatment (IOP) are among the most secure business models in the industry today.
+There is actually some great evidence that longer-term engagement through outpatient services can be just as effective, or more, than residential care.
+However, there are other things that were previously done in the past that are simply not viable for most programs anymore, such as paying for sober living/housing out of insurance reimbursements.
 It is not a sustainable practice without some way to supplement that through private payments, and due to implementation of patient brokering laws and the crackdown on lab schemes, those are also out of the question.

 Other difficulties have also been imposed on treatment programs and their marketing practices.
 For example, Google and Facebook forcing LegitScript verification in order to run paid ads, and even disallowing business development staff to be paid commissions based on the number of admissions they enroll for their company.